HarperDB/documentation/docs/install-harperdb/linux.md

 ---

-If you wish to install locally or already have a configured server, see the [Linux Quickstart](linux-quickstart.md)
+If you wish to install locally or already have a configured server, see the basic [Installation Guide](README.md)

 ### (Optional) LVM Configuration
 Logical Volume Manager (LVM) can be used to stripe multiple disks together to form a single logical volume.
 If striping disks together is not a requirement, skip these steps.